A Final Move of God?

 Redefining the Glorious Church

-The following statements address my understanding of what a glorious church will manifest.
-The glorious church are men and women world wide, not necessarily from any one denomination or church fellowship.
-These regularly experience the reality of God's presence both individually and corporately.
-These know well how God will be present Himself among his people and reveal his nature and wisdom.
-Among these men and women there is liberty and unity as they seek no personal greatness nor contend for supremacy.
-God's presence manifests the Power of God in various kinds of anointings and signs.
-The Gospel of the Kingdom mission is about bringing greater evidence of heavenly substance to earth.
+The mission of the Gospel of the Kingdom is about bringing greater evidence of heavenly substance to earth.
 The "kingdom of heaven" breaks through as the body finds itself in unity (oneness.)
-Signs and revelations will transpire but these will always conform to the whole body of Scripture.
-The voice of the Spirit of God within us is prompting tens of thousands to join Him in the heavenly place of intimacy.
+Signs and revelations will transpire but when they do, these must conform to the whole body of Scripture.
+The voice of the Spirit of God speaks to us in personal ways, persuading tens of thousands to join Him in the heavenly place of intimacy.
 Discontent and restlessness in a stagnant religious environment prompts those called by God to become full participants in an environment that offers acceptance and liberty.
 He presents us with the key to the kingdom the inner witness which opens to reveal his majestic glory.

 The Manifold Expressions of Grace